microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-reference.md

 | Description | - | Allows users to sign-in to the app, and allows the app to read the profile of signed-in users.
 It also allows the app to read basic company information of signed-in users.
 | AdminConsentRequired | - | No

-![MSA][MSA] The *User.Read* delegated permission is available for consent in personal Microsoft accounts.
+![MSA][personal Microsoft accounts] The *User.Read* delegated permission is available for consent in personal Microsoft accounts.

 ---